 You will be tempted to give in to the overwhelm yourself.
 Remember, stay calm.
 The more calm and steady your voice when you speak to your child, the calmer they will be too.
 If you lose your cool and yell or speak crossly, your child will become more stressed too.

 If you need a moment, take a deep breath and count to 10.
-When you are able to stay calm, you children will be calmer too.
+When you are able to stay calm, your kids will be calmer too.
 Give them a good example to follow.

-The holidays can be stressful.
-We can reduce the stress and help keep our children calm with these 5 strategies: keep your normal routine when possible, prepare older children (2-6 years old), if your child becomes overwhelmed, take them to a quiet place, avoid too many sugary foods and stay calm, mom.
+The holidays can be a stressful time.
+We can reduce the stress and help keep our kids calm with these 5 strategies: keep your normal routine when possible, prepare older children (2-6 years old), if your child becomes overwhelmed, take them to a quiet place, avoid too many sugary foods and stay calm, mom.

-What strategy do you use to keep your children calm and less stressed during the holidays?
+What strategy do you use to keep your kids calm and less stressed during the holidays?